chauff/cse1500-web-transcripts/Lecture-1.md

 Upgrade: websocket
 ```

-As you can see, besides `Connection` and `Upgrade` a number of other information is sent, those though are beyond the scope of this course.
+As you can see, besides `Connection` and `Upgrade` a number of other information is sent, including the `Sec-WebSocket-Key`.

 The server accepts the protocol with the following headers: